jmpavlec/drivah-buildkite-plugin/README.md

       memory: 4G
 ```

-Refer to https://github.com/elastic/drivah/releases for the agent image version
+Refer to [drivah releases](https://github.com/elastic/drivah/releases) for the agent image version.

+### Plugin parameters
+Refer to the [plugin.yml](plugin.yml) for all available parameters

+Note: The `dockerfile_path` path should point at the directory that has the `Dockerfile` and the `drivah.toml`.
+Refer to
+the [drivah documentation](https://drivah.elastic.dev/image_configuration_file.html) for more information about the
+image configuration file(s).

+`docker_login_username` and `vault_secret_path` will likely vary based on the repository you are running the Buildkite
+ci pipelines from.

 ## Developing the plugin